tenancy/docs/docs/hyn/5.2/concepts.md

 A hostname is a [Fully Qualified Domain Name][fqdn] (for instance `sub.example.com`).
 Your application handles incoming requests to specific hostnames.
-Tenancy inspects these requests and [sets up the tenancy environment][identification] according to a matching hostname or default fallback.
+Tenancy inspects these requests and [sets up the tenancy environment][identification] according to a matching hostname or falls back to the default one.

 # Runtime

-With default behavior, the package will identify the current requested hostname and bind it into the `Hyn\Tenancy\Contracts\CurrentHostname` contract.
+By default, the package will identify the current requested hostname and bind it into the `Hyn\Tenancy\Contracts\CurrentHostname` contract.
 In case that hostname belongs to a website, the latter will be bound into the `Hyn\Tenancy\Contracts\Tenant` contract.
 Whenever a Tenant is identified or switched the package will automatically infuse additional functionality